Shekharrajak/shekharrajak.github.io/_posts/2016-6-1-Coding-Period_week-2.md

 * But `SymPy` already have project on this [Cylindrical algebraic decomposition](https://github.com/sympy/sympy/wiki/GSoC-2016-Ideas#cylindrical-algebraic-decomposition) to Provide an interface for solving systems of polynomial inequalities.

 * If we want to feature like old `solve` then just need to pass system of inequalities having one variable to solve for one variable.
 After checking this use `reduce_inequalitie(system, symbol)` it will return solution.
 It is easy to implement.

 ### General solution for Trigonometric equations

 * PR [#11188](https://github.com/sympy/sympy/pull/11188)

-**Problme in old method :**
+**Problems in old method :**

 * `_solve_trig` changes the trig equation in `exp` form (it's fine).
 But then fraction and solving equation for it's parts makes more number of `exp`.
 If we have more number of `exp` then we get more number of `imageset`,